socrata-platform/balboa/README.md

 ##### Admin Tool

 BalboaAdmin is a tool for dumping and loading metrics.
-It is extemely useful for correcting metrics which have been incorrectly set; or for migrating metrics across environments.
+It is extremely useful for correcting metrics which have been incorrectly set; or for migrating metrics across environments.

 ```
 > java -cp balboa-admin-assembly-0.14.1-SNAPSHOT.jar com.socrata.balboa.admin.BalboaAdmin